 - Line and lightly butter an 8 x 8 inch pan with parchment paper leaving enough to hang from the sides.
 Preheat oven to 350 degrees F.

 - Place chopped chocolate and butter in a large heatproof bowl set over a saucepan of simmering water.
 Stir the mixture as it melts.
 Remove bowl from heat and whisk the sugar in.
 Add the eggs, whisking after each egg.
-Whisk in the cocoa and salt, then fold in the flour until just combined.
+Whisk in the vanilla extract, cocoa and salt, then fold in the flour until just combined.
 Avoid overmixing.

 Pour the brownie batter into the pan and use a spatula or offset spatula to evenly spread out the brownies and smooth out the top.
 Bake 30-35 minutes until a toothpick when inserted in the center comes out clean and with only a few crumbs.
 Keep in mind the brownies will continue to cook slightly when out of the oven, so do not over bake them.
 Place pan on a wire rack and allow brownies to cool.